A share repurchase means that a public company buys back its issued shares from the market

 Understanding a share repurchase

 We often see the term "share repurchase" in financial news.
 What does that mean?
-It refers to the move of a public company buying back its issued shares from the market.
+It refers to the move of a public company to buy back its issued shares from the market.

 There are several ways available for companies to do so, and the most common one is to buy back directly from the market.